tatumio/tatum-php/docs/Api/VirtualCurrencyApi.md

 <h4>2 credits per API call.</h4>

- <p>Create new supply of virtual currency linked on the given accountId.
+ Create new supply of virtual currency linked on the given accountId.
 Method increases the total supply of the currency.
- This method creates Ledger transaction with operationType MINT with undefined counterAccountId.<p>
+ This method creates Ledger transaction with operationType MINT with undefined counterAccountId.

 ### Example